How to succeed at interviews

 Learn how to prepare effectively for interviews in our ‘Interview Success’ workshop and webinar.
 We cover typical questions, effective answers and how to impress prospective employers at interview.
 For dates of upcoming sessions, check our events website.

 As part of our Careers Zone 24/7 online careers tools, you can test yourself with interactive questions on the interview simulator.
 Build up your confidence by taking a mock interview or learn about what makes an effective answer from experienced recruiters.
-You can access the interview simulator via Careers Zone 24/7.
+You can access the interview simulator here.
+There are a number of other tools and assessments you can access about interviews here.

 Career Mini Guide